precice/calculix-adapter/README.md

 This adapter was developed for **CalculiX version 2.16.** Other versions may be compatible, yet they have not been tested.
 Please let us know if you want to use a different version.

+Adapters for other versions of CalculiX and preCICE are available in various branches.
+Branches compatible with **preCICE v2.x:**
+ - master
+ - v2.15_preCICE2.x

+ All other branches are compatible with **preCICE v1.x**.

 ## Start here

 Our [wiki](https://github.com/precice/calculix-adapter/wiki) will help you start.